feihong/asyncio-tasks-talk/talk.md

 ---
 # Web socket handler as a task

-The web socket handler is essentially a task, since it runs for as long as the server maintains a `ws://` connection with the browser.
+The web socket response handler is essentially a long-running task, since it runs for as long as the server maintains a web socket connection with the browser.

-If you don't need the task to keep running after the web socket is closed, then this is a good solution.
+In the previous two cases, the task would keep running even if the web page is closed.
+If you don't need this behavior, then putting the task logic inside the web socket response handler is a good choice.

 ---
 # Task function